aisha-x/THM/Rooms/SOC Level 1/Security-Information-and-Event-Management/Incident handling with Splunk.md

 - [ThreatMiner](https://www.threatminer.org/host.php?q=23.22.63.114#gsc.tab=0&gsc.q=23.22.63.114&gsc.page=1)
 - [ Hybrid-Analysis](https://www.hybrid-analysis.com/sample/9709473ab351387aab9e816eff3910b9f28a7a70202e250ed46dba8f820f34a8?environmentId=100)

-## Steps to take:
+## Steps to take in Delivery Phase:
 1. use VirusTotal to search for `23.22.63.114`, from the RELATIONS Tab inspect the Communicating Files

   ![Screenshot 2025-05-21 131000](https://github.com/user-attachments/assets/a79dfd7b-a943-43d3-bb08-fb6bef34220a)

    - We found four files associated with this IP, one of them seems suspicious `MirandaTateScreensaver.scr.exe`
 2. click on this file `MirandaTateScreensaver.scr.exe`

   ![image](https://github.com/user-attachments/assets/4736887f-5757-4715-b32d-0ee2238e87c2)

    - we can also use [ Hybrid-Analysis](https://www.hybrid-analysis.com/sample/9709473ab351387aab9e816eff3910b9f28a7a70202e250ed46dba8f820f34a8?environmentId=100) to get a lot of information about this malware

 ## Answer the questions below